Dynamical Freezing in Exactly Solvable Models of Driven Chaotic Quantum Dots

-We begin by analyzing the physics at small-$N$, where we use exact diagonalization employing QuSpin \cite{PWeinberg2019} to calculate the stroboscopic time-evolution of an initial state pure $\ket{\psi}$ for a \emph{single} disorder realization of $H$.
-As shown in Fig.~\ref{cartoon}(b)-(d), for the undriven system ($AT=0$) as well as when the driven system is away from any freezing point, the density difference $(N_R-N_L)$ rapidly decays away from its initial value towards zero.
+We begin by analyzing the physics at small-$N$, where we use exact diagonalization employing QuSpin \cite{PWeinberg2019} to calculate the stroboscopic time-evolution of an initial {pure state} $\ket{\psi}$ for a \emph{single} disorder realization of $H$. { We initialize the system in a thermal superposition of the eigenstates of the operator $\hat{N}_{D}=\hat{N}_{R}-\hat{N}_{L}$, $\ket{\psi}=\frac{1}{\mathcal{N}}\sum_{n}e^{-\beta E_{n}}\ket{n}$, where $E_{n}$ and $\ket{n}$ are the eigenvalues and eigenvectors of $\hat{N}_{D}$ respectively, $\mathcal{N}$ is the normalization constant. } As shown in Fig.~\ref{cartoon}(b)-(d), for the undriven system ($AT=0$) as well as when the driven system is away from any freezing point, the density difference $(N_R-N_L)$ rapidly decays away from its initial value towards zero.
 The small fluctuations around this asymptotic equilibrated value is expected \cite{APreview}, and is especially pronounced in the quadratic $\rm{SYK}_{222}$ system due to additional coherent quantum interference effects.
 On the other hand, when the system is tuned to the freezing points based on Eq.~\eqref{eq:criterion}, the decay of $N_R-N_L$ is strongly suppressed and remains approximately conserved up to late times.
 Notably, every single disorder realization of the Hamiltonian and arbitrary initial states, including thermal states at high temperatures, displays freezing \cite{supp}.
 To gain further analytical insights into the structure of freezing, we turn next to the large-$N$ limit.

 {\it Emergent conservation: Large$-N$ analysis.-} We will analyze the large-$N$ limit using Kadanoff-Baym equations (KBE) \cite{KBoriginal,GStefanucci2013a}.
 At the leading order, the system is described by Green's functions, $G_{\alpha}(z,z')=-i(1/N)\sum_i T_C\braket{c_{\alpha i}(z)c_{\alpha i}^\dagger(z')}$, where $z,z'$ are coordinates on the ``L-shaped" Keldysh contour $C$ (consisting of both real and imaginary-time branches) \cite{GStefanucci2013a,MSchuler2020}, and $T_C$ denotes path ordering on $C$.
 The KBE is given by \cite{MSchuler2020,GStefanucci2013a}